General Security

-An overview of Ghostunnel’s TLS settings, and some info on Landlock sandboxing.
+Ghostunnel’s TLS settings, address restrictions, and Landlock sandboxing.

-Ghostunnel enforces a minimum TLS version of TLS 1.2.
-Earlier versions are not supported.
-TLS 1.3 is supported and will be negotiated when both sides support it.
+Ghostunnel enforces a minimum TLS version of TLS 1.2, and TLS 1.3 is supported and will be negotiated when both sides support it.
+Earlier versions of TLS are not supported.

 Cipher Suites